SableRaf/Patreon-Supporter-Fetcher/README.md

-This is a simple web application that generates a banner displaying your Patreon members' names and profile pictures.
+This is a simple web application that generates a scrolling banner displaying your Patreon members' names and profile pictures.
 The banner is designed to be used as an overlay on your streams.

 ![Patreon Banner](banner-screenshot.png)